 Certain individuals subject to an international arrest warrant may face significant restrictions on flights and international travel.
 An international arrest warrant is typically issued in cases where a person is accused of serious offenses and is generally wanted for subsequent extradition.
 Let’s consider who is most susceptible to flight bans and restrictions on international travel:

-5. Refugees previously charged with criminal offenses: individuals accused of crimes before being granted refugee status.
-In such instances, arrest warrants can complicate the process of obtaining political asylum or restrict freedom of movement.
+- Refugees previously charged with criminal offenses: individuals accused of crimes before being granted refugee status.
+In such instances, outstanding warrants can complicate the process of obtaining political asylum or restrict freedom of movement.

-It’s important to understand your rights and the implications of being on an international wanted list, as well as to consult with a qualified lawyer to develop a defense strategy.
+It’s important to understand your rights and the implications of being on an international wanted list, as well as to consult with a qualified legal professional to develop a defense strategy.

 Air Travel and Security Screening